mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/ghpython-in-revit.md

 ---
-title: Writing Python in Grasshopper in Revit
+title: Python Component in Revit
-description: This guide covers the creation of a GH.Python component Rhino.Inside.revit.
 order: 3
 ---

-# Writing Python in Grasshopper in Revit

 This guide is about writing a custom Python component in Grasshopper while running Rhino.inside Revit.